 - 1. No construction, structural alteration or addition to the unit shall be permitted; - 2.
 Not more than one room in a unit shall be primarily used in connection with the home occupation; - 3.
-No special equipment or facilities other than furnishings, small tools, and hand-carried or light office machines shall be installed or utilized;

-- 4. No persons other than residents of the LACDA shall work on the Premises in connection with the home occupation; - 5.
+No special equipment or facilities other than furnishings, small tools, and hand-carried or light office machines shall be installed or utilized; - 4.
+No persons other than residents of the LACDA shall work on the Premises in connection with the home occupation; - 5.
 There shall be no excessive vehicular traffic to or from the unit by customers, salesmen, repairmen, service vehicles, deliverymen, messengers or others beyond the amount of such traffic generally incidental to residential uses; - 6.
 No sound created by the operation of the home occupation shall raise the noise to a level which disturbs the neighbors or the housing complex; - 7.
 No hazardous or offensive materials shall be stored or utilized; - 8.
 No sign shall be displayed which in any way indicates the presence of a nonresidential activity; - 9.
 There shall be no evidence of nonresidential activity visible from any point beyond the immediate premises where the home occupation is located; - 10.
 Storage of goods and materials not associated with residential uses shall be limited and shall not create a safety or health impact such as, but not limited to, fire safety or blockage of passageways; - 11.
 Sale of firearms shall be prohibited. - 12.
+Being in possession of an unregistered or illegal gun or other firearm. - 13.
 The Property Manager shall have final approval of all Home Occupation activities.